luizbgomide/EclipsePhase2e-ptbr/src/02/01-what-is-ep.md

 If you prefer to jump right into making your own characters, proceed to [Making Characters](../04/00-making-characters.md).

 If you’d prefer to get a grasp on the rules first, start with [Game Mechanics](../03/00-game-mechanics.md).
-For more detail, move on to [Actions & Combat](../12/00-action-and-combat.md) and [Transhuman Tech](../15/00-transhuman-tech.md).
-If you plan to play a hacker, check out [the mesh](../13/00-the-mesh.md).
+For more detail, move on to [Action & Combat](../12/00-action-and-combat.md) and [Transhuman Tech](../15/00-transhuman-tech.md).
+If you plan to play a hacker, check out [The Mesh](../13/00-the-mesh.md).
 If you have a psychic async in mind, take a look at [Psi](../14/00-psi.md).

 If you’re more interested in the setting, there’s plenty to read, starting with the history, [How it Came to Be](../06/00-how-it-came-to-be.md).